forrestjs/forrestjs/packages/service-express/README.md

 require('@forrestjs/service-express').EXPRESS_MIDDLEWARE
 ```

-This hook fires before any other step.
+This hook fires before any other step.<br>
 You have just a plain ExpressJS App object here.

 ### EXPRESS_MIDDLEWARE